onestardao/WFGY/Avatar/docs/README.md

 5. how to recover after drift
 6. how to move from first use into deeper branch work

-That is what this docs layer is for.
+That is what this Docs layer is for.

-The docs layer exists so the project can stay usable without forcing every reader to begin from the deepest research page or the heaviest packed-master section.
+The Docs layer exists so the project can stay usable without forcing every reader to begin from the deepest research page or the heaviest packed-master section.

 It is the operational entry layer of the Avatar branch.